 His passion for healthcare led him to become Director of the National Hospital of Huehuetenango, which bears his name today.
 And in 1980, he founded an elementary school to serve the children of workers on the farm and from the neighboring communities.
 The school still runs on the farm and has been authorized by Ministry of Education.

-Today, Vides58 is a third-generation coffee producer with three farms: La Bolsa, El Rincón, and Las Terrazas.
+Today, Vides58 is a third-generation coffee producer with a growing network of farms, including La Bolsa, El Rincón, and Las Terrazas.

 They have agronomists on staff to teach good agronomic practices, with sustainable and environmentally-friendly priorities based on Rainforest Alliance standards.
 The goal is to focus on the conservation of ecosystems by protecting wildlife, using water efficiently, and avoiding deforestation.